strontic/strontic.github.io/xcyclopedia/library/cmdkey.exe-F9C20642B4CFCE4517F4F26B6305607C.md

 ## Possible Misuse

 *The following table contains possible examples of `cmdkey.exe` being misused.
-While `cmdkey.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `cmdkey.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --